Aratana: Happy Days Are Here Again For Our Pets

 The Good News for Aratana and Their Shareholders:

 Late Friday afternoon, October 13th, Aratana drew the Ace of Hearts, completing their Royal Flush hand in this always uncertain FDA approval process.
 They asked for the shares to be halted from trading just as the closing bell was to be rung.
-Subsequently they announced the FDA had removed the hold on the launch.
+Subsequently, they announced the FDA had removed the hold on the launch.
 Aratana confirmed the product would be showing up in veterinarian’s offices and wholesalers by the end of October.

-In my previous article I made these comments:
+In my previous article, I made these comments:

-“No investor wants to see events like Aratana incurred in February.
-Especially where they hold a long investment position in the stock.
+“No investor wants to see events like Aratana incurred in February, especially where they hold a long investment position in the stock.
 As I mentioned in my initial article, I hold a position and this initial position was created at the $7.00 price level.
 However, after reviewing and analyzing the recent events and data I'm sharing in this article, my enthusiasm for the potential in Aratana's stock has not wavered.
 In fact, I've taken advantage of the recent price falling to the upper $5.00 price level.
 By adding to my position, with the stock now over $6.00, I have a small percentage point gain in my position.

 My initial expectation is seeing the stock return to the $8.00 level, if we get encouraging revenue increases in the second-quarter results.
-Then if we get the launch approved for ENTYCE by year end, I would expect to see the stock reach the $10 level.
+Then if we get the launch approved for ENTYCE by year-end, I would expect to see the stock reach the $10 level.
 If this occurs, having the stock gaining more than 60% in the next six months, this would be a nice example of capital appreciation by holding Aratana's stock.”

 I have no idea for the wholesale price Aratana will charge for ENTYCE.
 However, one of the nice things about the pet care market, there is no huge layered distribution system needed to get the drug to the end-user.
 The beauty for the pet care market is simply the attending veterinarian not only diagnosis the disease, they also dispense the drug directly to the pet owner.
 This makes the veterinarian having a vested interest in having a FDA approved drug available for them to dispense.

 I have no concrete information for the ultimate price Aratana will place on ENTYCE.
-However,we should have a quick availability for finding out what veterinarians will be charging for this drug.
+However, we should have a quick availability for finding out what veterinarians will be charging for this drug.
 Therefore, the projection I’m sharing has this limitation, but I think it shows the potential Aratana has with this drug.

 My immediate projection for the stock is returning to the 52-week high of $9.62 levels sounds more than reasonable.
 A $10 price certainly has the potential for being reached by year’s end.
 My $6.00 shares would return a nice 66% if we see just the $10.00 price.

 The confirmed fact Aratana will have the product in the hands of veterinarians by the end of the month, we know sales representatives have been out promoting the drug because the FDA had already approved it.
-Plus, we know Aratana management expected the positive FDA approval, because they had ramped up production of the product with their new manufacturing partners.
+Plus, we know Aratana management expected the positive FDA approval because they had ramped up production of the product with their new manufacturing partners.
 When we get to the 3rd quarter results on November 3rd, we could learn something about orders already in the pipeline.
 This will provide us some very important insight as for the potential of ENTYCE.

 Aratana Pipeline:

-GALLIPRANT® (grapiprant tablets) for the control of pain and inflammation associated with osteoarthritis in dogs.
+GALLIPRANT (grapiprant tablets) for the control of pain and inflammation associated with osteoarthritis in dogs.
 Approved.

-ENTYCE® (capromorelin oral solution) for appetite stimulation in dogs.
+ENTYCE (capromorelin oral solution) for appetite stimulation in dogs.
 Approved.

 AT-002 management of weight loss in CKD cats.
 Pivotal Studies

-NOCITA® (bupivacaine liposome injectable suspension) for local post-operative analgesia for cranial cruciate ligament surgery in dogs.
+NOCITA (bupivacaine liposome injectable suspension) for local post-operative analgesia for cranial cruciate ligament surgery in dogs.
 Approved.

 AT-003 post-operative pain in cats.
 Phased Submission Ongoing

 AT-014 is a canine osteosarcoma vaccine licensed from Advaxis.
 Aratana expects a conditional licensure by the USDA before the end of the year-2017.
-Securing this conditional licensure would allow Aratana moving the product into the market, generating revenue.
+Securing this conditional licensure would allow Aratana to move the product into the market, generating revenue.

 Conclusion:

-Currently I'm factoring my projections being merely base on the current three drugs in the market by the end of the month--October, 2017.
+Currently, I'm factoring my projections being merely base on the current three drugs in the market by the end of the month - October 2017.
 Based on historical market capture for the first two drugs, and now ENTYCE.
-Now with their largest potential revenue source entering the market, Aratana has a growing opportunity for creating positive net earnings in the near term--1+ year.
+Now with their largest potential revenue source entering the market, Aratana has a growing opportunity for creating positive net earnings in the near term - 1+ year.

 The update with their 3rd quarter results planned for November 3rd, we should have a better handle for the long-term prospects for Aratana.
 IMO, we have found a floor for the stock's price, where now the trend should be moving up with growing revenues and an expanding pipeline.